The fireplace is an important part of holiday traditions in many homes. If you’re looking forward to gazing at the …

 How to Clean the Instant Pot Liner

-The removable Instant Pot liner is where the magic happens.
+Our first instant pot cleaning tip starts with the liner.
 This is the pot in which all food is cooked.
 The Instant Pot liner is made of food-grade stainless steel.
 It’s dishwasher safe, and you can hand-wash it with warm water and dish soap.
 Wash the liner after every use.
 Do not use any abrasive cleaners, steel wool, or other scrubbers or sponges that could scratch the surface of the liner.
 If you find that you have a particularly stubborn cleaning situation, such as burnt-on food, you can use Bar Keepers Friend Cleanser and a non-abrasive sponge or soft cloth to remove the debris.

 Regular washing of the liner after every use should keep it in good condition.
 You may notice that, over time, your liner is no longer shiny.
 This blueish discoloration occurs naturally in stainless steel and is caused by minerals or salts in the foods you cook.
 The simple solution for making the liner shiny again is Bar Keepers Friend Soft Cleanser.
 Simply squirt the cleanser into the liner and spread it across the surface with a soft, non-abrasive sponge.
 Rinse and towel dry, then admire the shine.